EthicalSource/ethicalsource.dev/content/projects/ethical-licensure-incubator.md

 thumbnail = "justice-scales.jpg"
 +++

 Ethical licensure is in its early stages, and through our partnership with [Corporate Accountability Lab](https://corpaccountabilitylab.org) (CAL), OES is uniquely positioned to foster innovation in this space.
-Our collaboration has been funded through a collaborative grant shared between CAL and OES.
-Supplemental funding will help us augment CAL’s expertise at the intersection of intellectual property and human rights with legal experts who have specific experience in the use of IP in the open source ecosystem.
+Our collaboration brings together CAL’s expertise at the intersection of intellectual property and human rights, with experts in the OES community who have specific experience in the open source ecosystem.

-In addition to developing additional modules and other future developments for the Hippocratic License, our Ethical Licensure Incubator also supports the development of other Ethical Source licenses, including the [At The Root Anti-Racist License](https://attheroot.dev) currently under development by OES member [Dawn Wages](https://dawnwages.info).
+In addition to continuing to develop the [Hippocratic License](https://ethicalsource.dev), our Ethical Licensure Incubator also supports the development of other Ethical Source licenses, including the [At The Root Anti-Racist License](https://attheroot.dev) currently under development by OES member [Dawn Wages](https://dawnwages.info).

 Are you interested in shaping the future of ethical licenses?
 [Become an OES member](/join) and join the Ethical Licensure working group.

+{{< call-to-action-bottom heading="Curious about ethical licenses?" anchor="Find more examples here" url="/licenses" >}}